-Now that we’ve established a little attachment to the crate, you want to start testing closing the door while puppy inside.
+Now that we’ve established a little attachment to the crate, you want to start testing closing the door while the puppy is inside.

 The best time to start testing is when the puppy is feeding inside the crate, have his bowl in the other end opposite the door and once he’s feeding slowly close the door with no sudden movement.

 You don’t want to rush into leaving the room while the crate’s door is closed even if the puppy seems to relax, just sit by the crate while eating, and once he’s done and wants out, open the door and reward.

 Do this process again, but this time keep the puppy with the door closed a few minutes after he finishes the meal.